Yoghurt has won over all other food substances in the world when it comes to health.

 Even though many of the low-fat dairy consumed by the study subjects was as milk, Alvaro strongly believes that intake of yoghurt would likely have the same or an even better result.

 Yoghurt with Active Cultures helps the Gut

 Yoghurt with active cultures bring improvements in the micro flora of the gut, thus better digestion system.
 It also enhances the body’s immune system keeping you healthier and fitter.
-Yoghurt with active cultures also prevents certain gastrointestinal states, including:
+Its active cultures also prevent certain gastrointestinal states, including:

 - Lactose intolerance

 - Colon cancer

 A great way to cut back on naughty craving is to include a satisfying alternative yoghurt snack.
 Not only will it control the craving but keep you fuller for longer.

 A substitute ingredient in all sorts of recipes, plain yoghurt can replace weight-gaining sour creams in a touch.